sudarshansudarshan/aicamp/Oceanverse.md

    </details><br>

-19.While we were taught the so called two variables and two unknowns, what if there were more equations than unknowns?<br>
+19\.
+While we were taught the so called two variables and two unknowns, what if there were more equations than unknowns?<br>
    $$ 3A + 1C = 1200 $$
    $$ 1A + 2C = 1000 $$
    $$ 1A + 1C =  900 $$